Matthewspear/CS193P-Stanford-iOS-9/Calculator/Lecture2.md

 public - visible to everyone in all module

-internal - visible sacross the same module
+internal - visible across the same module